-When you win the lottery, you’ll have a lot of publicity to deal with.
+When you Winning the Lottery, you’ll have a lot of publicity to deal with.
 Some lotteries require you to publicly announce your name and P.O. box, which is a lot of publicity, but it can be avoided by setting up a blind trust.
 The blind trust can be used to keep your name out of the spotlight and protect your family’s privacy.
 However, some people don’t want to be so visible after they win the lottery.

 The lottery dates back to ancient times.
 In the Old Testament, lotteries were used to settle disputes, assign property rights, and distribute jobs.
 Later in Europe, lotteries were commonly used to fund public works projects and wars.
 Today, many countries use lottery funds for a variety of purposes, including to raise money for government projects, nonprofit organizations, and wars.
 This article examines the history of the lottery and how it came to be a part of modern life.